 - Thoughts and attempts of suicide

 The pressing question is, why does teen depression go untreated so often?
-One answer is that it often does not present in the way one might expect.
+One answer is that it often does not present in the way parents expect.
+The signs can vary and may go unnoticed.

 What Are the Symptoms of Teen Depression?

 When you think of depression, you might think of someone crying all the time, acting morose, and refusing to get out of bed.
 If you were describing an adult, you wouldn’t be wrong.
-However, depression among teens is presented in a very different way.
+However, depression among teens presents in a very different way.

 Teens don’t always become “loners.”
 Sometimes they just change their friends, which can make seeing a potential problem difficult.
 They might also retreat into the virtual world and begin spending inordinate amounts of time online.
 With today’s tech-savvy kids, it’s hard to know what’s normal and what’s cause for concern.